-Harnessing data can enable a lot of things, from personalizing marketing campaigns to powering self-driving cars.
-Data scientists are responsible for analyzing data and using it for various purposes.
-However, they need good quality data to accomplish complex tasks, such as forecasting trends for business.
+Data scientists are responsible for analyzing e-commerce data and using it for various purposes.
+However, they need good quality data to accomplish complex tasks, such as forecasting trends about customers and inventory.
 That's where data engineers come in.
-Data engineering is the science of collecting and validating information (data) such that data scientists can use it.
+Data engineering is the science of collecting and validating information (data), so data scientists can use it.

 - Data Engineering: What Are the Responsibilities?

-- Data Engineers vs Data Scientists: What's the Difference?
+- Data Scientists vs. Data Engineers: What's the Difference?

 - What Skills Should a Data Engineer Have?